Netanyahu appoints new interim Civil Service commissioner

 The minority opinion, penned by Deputy Chief Justice Noam Solberg, argued that “it is very difficult to determine that there is a legal obligation to appoint the commissioner through a competitive process, as the law explicitly exempts it from the requirement of a competitive tender,” according to the summary.

-According to Solberg, “Given that the legislator chose to remove the tender—that is, the competitive appointment process—'through the door,' there is no room to reintroduce it 'through the window' via judicial review of administrative discretion,” the summary read.
+Per Solberg, “Given that the legislator chose to push the tender – that is, the competitive appointment process – ‘through the door,’ there is no room to reintroduce it ‘through the window’ via judicial review of administrative discretion,” the summary read.

-"For the past year, in the midst of a multi-front war, the government has been trying to appoint a permanent Civil Service Commissioner in the same manner as previous commissioners were appointed—but the Attorney General, backed by the Supreme Court, has blocked this effort,” the prime minister argued.
+“For the past year, and in the midst of a multifront war, the government has been trying to appoint a permanent civil service commissioner in the same manner as previous commissioners were appointed.
+But the attorney-general, backed by the High Court of Justice, blocked this effort,” the prime minister said.

 He then echoed arguments made in Solberg’s dissenting opinion.

-“Now, the Supreme Court is taking an even further step.
-It is acting as a legislative authority, overturning its own previous ruling, and interpreting the law in complete contradiction to its wording and the intention of the legislator (the law explicitly states that 'the tender requirement shall not apply'),” the statement read.
+“Now, the court is taking an even further step.
+It is acting as a legislative authority, overturning its own previous ruling and interpreting the law in complete contradiction to its wording and the intention of the legislator (the law explicitly states that ‘the tender requirement shall not apply’),” Netanyahu’s statement read.

-“The government will support the legislative proposals submitted yesterday, which are intended to restore the previous state of affairs, as explicitly determined by the legislator, and to end the disruption to the civil service,” the statement read.
+“The government will support the legislative proposals submitted yesterday, which are intended to restore the previous state of affairs as explicitly determined by the legislator, to end the disruption to the civil service,” the Prime Minister’s Office’s statement read.